 There is no doubt that the Centre's effectiveness will depend on how well it is funded and what level of resources it is given.
-This is an important area that human rights advocates will need to monitor closely to ensure that the reforms can meet their promise of providing accessible enforcement of human rights to all in Ontario.
+This is an important area that human rights advocates will need to monitor closely to ensure that the reforms can meet the promise of providing accessible enforcement of human rights to all in Ontario.

-X TRANSITIONAL PROVISIONS
+X. TRANSITIONAL PROVISIONS

-As indicated at the outset, apart from the provisions creating the Human Rights Legal Support Centre, the substantive amendments to the Commission's and Tribunal's roles will not be effective until a date to be named by proclamation.

-Bill 107 does set out the provisions that will govern the transition to the new system once those amendments come into force.
-That date is referred to in the transitional provisions as the "effective date".
+As indicated at the outset, apart from the provisions creating the Human Rights Legal Support Centre, the substantive amendments to the Commission's and Tribunal's roles will not be effective until June 30, 2008.
+Bill 107 includes provisions that will govern the transition to the new system as of that date which is referred to as the "effective date".